 What about breast self-exams?
-The Task Force recommends against teaching women to do breast self-exams, because evidence suggests the risks outweigh the benefits.
-There are many “false alarms,” and by the time a cancer is large enough to be felt in a self-exam, it will soon be found anyway, in the shower or while dressing.
-The Task Force and the American Cancer Society no longer recommend that doctors do breast exams on their patients for the same reason.
+The USPSTF recommends against teaching women to do breast self-exams, because evidence suggests the risks outweigh the benefits.
+Breast self-exams have low accuracy, leading to women experiencing “false alarms” and increased anxiety.
+In the cases that breast self-exams are accurate and positive, the cancer is large enough to be obvious.
+The USPSTF and the American Cancer Society no longer recommend that doctors do breast exams on their patients for the same reason.
 Nevertheless, women should be familiar with how their breasts normally look and feel and report any changes to a doctor right away.

 For more information: